Experiences with CSS Modules

 Having used it on a couple of personal projects their are few reasons I have come across why I have not used it on a production project with other developers yet.
 This is using CSS Modules with webpack.

-Dynamic Classes not Usable for Testing / Scraping
+Dynamic Classes not Usable for Testing / Scraping⌗

 As you can see from the code example above, in order to help make the class names unique part of the name is a random string meaning you cannot rely on CSS class names for tests and web scraping.

-Always keep part of the class name consistent document.querySelector('[class^="Results__component__"]').
+Always keep part of the class name consistent document.querySelector('[class^="Results__component__"]')

-Potential Webpack Setup Incompatibility
+Potential Webpack Setup Incompatibility⌗

 This point has little to do with CSS Modules itself, but is somewhat noteworthy in React/webpack land.

-Some of the examples using CSS Modules with webpack use webpack’s ExtractTextPlugin to output the processed CSS into a CSS file.
+to output the processed CSS into a CSS file.
 This plugin is not compatible with another popular React/webpack setup - hot reloading https://github.com/css-modules/webpack-demo/issues/8 as hot reloading does not refresh CSS files.

 Only use the ExtractTextPlugin in production.
 Seems to be the recommendation https://github.com/css-modules/webpack-demo/issues/8#issuecomment-135666122.
-The style-loader does work with hot reloading.
+The style-loader

 Use a tool like BrowserSync to reload the CSS file https://github.com/gajus/react-css-modules#react-hot-module-replacement.

-Extra Configuration
+Extra Configuration⌗

-These examples use the ExtractTextPlugin like a production build.
+These examples use the ExtractTextPlugin

 Webpack with CSS configuration is like so: